40 vs 9mm For Concealed Carry

 For those that missed the story, there's a reason why the whole 40 vs 9mm debate favored the bigger bullet for a time.
 It all starts back in 1986, during the Miami FBI shootout.

 The quick version is a bunch of agents got in a shootout with a couple of guys and their handguns barely did anything.
-Most were carrying .38 Special or 9mm and things did not go well.
+Most were carrying and things did not go well.

 For a time, the FBI switched to handguns in 10mm, which satisfied their ballistic requirements.
 However, the recoil was a bit much for some agents, so they created a weaker load.
 Then they noticed the plus-size frame of the 10mm caused problems for a lot of agents - difficult to conceal, hard to operate single-handed with the bigger grip housing, etc. - and thus they had a quandary.

-Smith and Wesson had an epiphany that the 10mm case could be trimmed back and hold the same powder charge as the FBI load, and the smaller case could be used in a 9mm frame.
+Luckily, Smith and Wesson realized the 10mm case could be cut down and still hold the same powder charge as the weakened FBI load.
+The smaller round could also work in a pistol frame sized for 9mm and thus, the round was born.

 It outclassed the 9mm in the ballistic testing of the day, and impressed enough law enforcement agencies over the years to get quite the following, as plenty still issue the .40 S&W.